Department of Theatre

 Glenn Baker is a fourth year Ph.D. student in the department of psychological sciences, with a focus on social/personality psychology.
 His research topics include the study of beliefs and emotions, focusing on how they influence judgments and decisions.
 Glenn earned a B.A. in philosophy and a B.S. in psychology from the University of Iowa in 2013.
 Previously, Glenn has served as the vice-president and president of the Psi Chi Honors Society at the University of Iowa.

 Department of Philosophy

-Alex Howe is a doctoral student in the Philosophy Department.
+Alex Howe is a doctoral candidate in the Philosophy Department.
 He holds a B.A. in Philosophy and a B.A. in Religious Studies, both from San Diego State University.
 In addition to his duties as GPC Treasurer, Alex is also the Kline Research Assistant in his home department.
-Before coming to Mizzou, Alex spent ten months traveling through Europe and Southeast Asia.
-To date, he has visited some two dozen countries and is eager to continue adding to that list.
-In addition to traveling, Alex also enjoys cycling and brewing his own beer.
-Alex is looking forward to streamlining both the process for applying to and evaluating travel awards and the process for applying to and evaluating general funding requests.
-Alex is passionate about increasing GPC’s transparency and outreach to the student body.
-He is also eager to bring the strong critical thinking skills, the creative problem-solving abilities, and the rigorous clarity in communication that a training in philosophy provides.
 Please don’t hesitate to contact Alex with any questions, comments or concerns that you may have.

-Alex currently serves as the National Employment Concerns Advocate for NAGPS.
+Alex currently serves as the National Director of Outreach for NAGPS.